"It's not your position in Life that counts.

 Mary Nakahara with kids at Camp Jerome.

-who birthed the movement during her internment at the Santa Anita Assembly Center at the start World War II when her future husband, Bill Kochiyama, told her that he felt sorry for his fellow soldiers who were not getting any mail.
+WHO WERE THE CRUSADERS?The Crusaders was the brainchild of 20-year-old Mary Nakahara who birthed the movement during her internment at the Santa Anita Assembly Center at the start World War II when her future husband, Bill Kochiyama, told her that he felt sorry for his fellow soldiers who were not getting any mail.

 The euphemism “assembly center” was coined by the U.S. Government for the makeshift barebones prisons where Japanese Americans were forcibly held under President Roosevelt's Executive Order 9066 while the country was at war with Japan in 1942.
 Later the "internees" were moved into U.S. concentration camps located in desolate areas.